dansteingart/without_the_hot_air/pages_md/SEwtHA_35.md

 Let’s say the whole sausage is moving down with speed *u*, and figure out what *u* needs to be in order for the plane to experience a lift force equal to

-<span class="figurenumber">Figure C.2.</span> A plane encounters a stationary tube of air.
+<div class='caption'><span class="figurenumber">Figure C.2.</span> A plane encounters a stationary tube of air.
 Once the plane has passed by, the air has been thrown downwards by the plane.
-The force exerted by the plane on the air to accelerate it downwards is equal and opposite to the upwards force exerted on the plane by the air.
+The force exerted by the plane on the air to accelerate it downwards is equal and opposite to the upwards force exerted on the plane by the air.</div>

-<span class="figurenumber">Figure C.3.</span> Our cartoon assumes that the plane leaves a sausage of air moving down in its wake.
+<div class='caption'><span class="figurenumber">Figure C.3.</span> Our cartoon assumes that the plane leaves a sausage of air moving down in its wake.
 A realistic picture involves a more complex swirling flow.
-For the real thing, see figure C.4.
+For the real thing, see figure C.4.</div>

 <img src="figure274.png" width="208" height="170" />
-<span class="figurenumber">Figure C.4.</span> Air flow behind a plane.
-Photo by NASA Langley Research Center.
+<div class='caption'><span class="figurenumber">Figure C.4.</span> Air flow behind a plane.
+Photo by NASA Langley Research Center.</div>

 its weight mg.
 The downward momentum of the sausage created in time t is